sahinaykkt/BreakoutGame/README.md

 - If you press the CPU button while starting the game, the computer will start playing the game.

+- As the bricks are broken, you will have a 10 percent chance of gaining 1 life.

 ## Github Pages

 You can check out this project at [GitHub Pages](https://sahinaykkt.github.io/BreakoutGame/)